 A big pan of bubbly, creamy scalloped potatoes is always a great choice for gatherings and holidays.
 (Or if you’re like me, to treat yourself to some comfort throughout the week.) 😉 Hope you enjoy these as much as we do.
-Please check out the notes below the recipe before making for additional info and tips!
+Before making, please check the notes below the recipe for additional info and tips!

-As always, come join The Garden Grazer on Instagram and share a pic if you make this!
-I love seeing your recreations.
+PS – come join The Garden Grazer on Instagram and share a pic if you make this!
+I love seeing your beautiful recreations.

 Vegan Cheesy Scalloped Potatoes